LamiaSristy/Tic_Tac_Toe/README.md

 This is a tic-tac-toe game built with ruby and oop principles:

-    In this project, all the logic and manipulation is put in the files inside lib folder except for these that require consistant outputs.
+    In this project, all the logic and manipulation are in the files inside lib folder.

     ---------------------------------------------------------------------------------------------------------------------

-    In this game there are 3 main files
+    In this game project there are 3 main files

     1- main.rb: This file is responsible for getting validated inputs from the user, outputting messages, and calling all the required methods.
     2- player.rb: This file is responsible for storing player variables such as (name, sign).